VishalPaswan2402/ShareWhere/README.md

 ## Usage
 - Open the application in your browser.
-- Click on the "Choose File" button to select an image from your device.
+- Click on the "Choose File" button to select an image or pdf from your device.
-- Click "Upload & Share" to upload the image to the server.
+- Click "Upload & Share" to upload the file to the server.
 - Once the upload is complete, a secret code will be provided.
-- To download the image, enter the secret code on the download image.
+- To download the file, enter the secret code on the download file.

 ## Additional features:
 - **Simplicity**: Easy to use with minimal steps—just upload, share, and download using a secret code.
-- **Security**: Protects image downloads with a secret code, ensuring that only authorized users can access the files.
+- **Security**: Protects data downloads with a secret code, ensuring that only authorized users can access the files.
 - **No Account Needed**: Users don't need to create an account, making the process fast and accessible.
 - **Mobile-Friendly**: The responsive design ensures the application works seamlessly on mobile devices, enhancing user experience.
-- **Cloud Storage**: Using Cloudinary (or similar), images are stored securely in the cloud, reducing the risk of data loss.
+- **Cloud Storage**: Using Cloudinary (or similar), files are stored securely in the cloud, reducing the risk of data loss.
-- **Fast Sharing**: Share images quickly by generating a secure URL and a secret code for easy access.
+- **Fast Sharing**: Share files quickly by generating a secure URL and a secret code for easy access.